Rupali Ganguly

-Rupali Ganguly (born 5 April 1977) is an Indian actress.
+Rupali Ganguly ([rupali gaŋguli]; born 5 April 1977) is an Indian actress who primarily works in Hindi television.
+Known for pioneering a change in the portrayal of women in Hindi television.
+One of the highest-paid television actresses in India, Ganguly is best known for portraying Monisha Singh Sarabhai in the sitcom Sarabhai vs Sarabhai (2004–2006) and Anupamaa Joshi in the drama Anupamaa (2020–present).
+She is a recipient of several accolades including two ITA Awards and four Indian Telly Awards.

-Born to film director Anil Ganguly, Ganguly started her acting career as a child, making her debut at age seven in her father's film Saaheb (1985).
-Following appearances in less favourably received films; Angaara (1996), and Do Ankhen Barah Hath (1997), as a teenager, Ganguly had her career breakthrough, after venturing into television with her portrayal of medical intern Dr. Simran Chopra in the Star Plus medical drama series Sanjivani (2002).
-She received further recognition with her portrayal of Monisha (née Manisha) Singh Sarabhai in the cult sitcom Sarabhai vs Sarabhai (2004).

-Ganguly continued to appear in numerous successful television series, notably Baa Bahoo Aur Baby (2005), and Parvarrish – Kuchh Khattee Kuchh Meethi (2011), following which she took a sabbatical from acting.
-After a seven-year hiatus, she returned in 2020 with the soap opera Anupamaa.
+Born to Anil Ganguly, Ganguly made her acting debut at age seven, in her father's directorial venture Saaheb (1985).
+She featured opposite Tapas Paul in her father's Bengali film Balidan (1990) which was a massive commercial success.
+Despite the success of the film, she no longer had any further feat in Bengali cinema.
+Ganguly, later had her breakthrough with her portrayal of Dr. Simran Chopra in the medical drama series Sanjivani: A Medical Boon (2003–2005).
+In 2006, she participated in Bigg Boss 1.
+Ganguly continued to appear in numerous successful television series, portraying Sujata in Ek Packet Umeed (2008) and Pinky Khanna Ahuja in Parvarrish – Kuchh Khattee Kuchh Meethi (2011–2013), following which she took a sabbatical from acting for seven years, and returned with Anupamaa.

-Early life and education
+Early life and family

-Ganguly was born on 5 April 1977 in Calcutta, (present-day Kolkata), West Bengal into a Bengali Hindu family.
-Her father, Anil Ganguly, was a director and screenwriter and her brother Vijay Ganguly is an actor-producer.
+Ganguly was born on 5 April 1977 in Mumbai Maharashtra into a Bengali Hindu family.
+Ganguly's father, Anil Ganguly, was a director and screenwriter and her brother Vijay Ganguly is a choreographer.
 She studied hotel management and theatre.

 Career

-Ganguly made her acting debut at age seven with her father's film Saaheb in 1985.
+Ganguly made her acting debut at age seven with her father's film Saaheb in 1985 in her childhood.
+She appeared opposite Tapas Paul in Balidan (1990) a Bengali Film, directed by her father.
+The film became a massive commercial success.
+Despite the success of the film, Ganguly failed to build a career in Bengali cinema.
 She made her television debut in Sukanya in 2000, and has also appeared in Sanjivani and Bhabhi.

 Ganguly received widespread recognition and critical acclaim for her portrayal of Monisha Sarabhai, a middle-class young woman married in a high society, Cuffe Parade-living socialite family in the cult sitcom Sarabhai vs Sarabhai from 2004 to 2006.
+Later in November 2006, Ganguly participated in the reality show Bigg Boss 1.
+She got evicted in its tenth week.

+She is also a part of many Hindi theatre plays in her career, Some of her plays are Oye Ki Girl Hain, Selfie, and Patte Khul Gaye.
 In 2009, she participated in Colors TV's stunt based reality show, Fear Factor: Khatron Ke Khiladi 2.
 She also gave voice over in an animation film Dashavatar in 2008.
 In 2000, she established an advertising agency in Mumbai.

 Since 2020, she is portraying the titular character in StarPlus's Anupamaa.
 Ganguly made her digital debut in 2022 with her ongoing show Anupamaa's prequel web series named Anupama: Namaste America which premiered on Disney+ Hotstar in 2022.